Ukrainian president burns bridges in Europe

 "The European Union should be our biggest partner, but technically the United States is a much bigger partner," he added.

-The White House declassified the transcript on Wednesday (25 September) amid a row in Washington over the 2020 US election.
+The White House declassified the transcript on Wednesday (25 September) amid a row in Washington over the next year's US election.

 Trump, in the same phone call, asked Zelenskiy for help in digging up dirt on his election rival, Joe Biden, whose son had business interests in Ukraine.